-- 25. Where an allegation of misconduct or serious misconduct is alleged it must be reported as soon as practical to the Casework Manager.
-Where the investigation of the matter is assigned to the Head of Student Services or nominee (e.g. an incident of bullying, harassment, discrimination or victimisation or sexual misconduct), they will carry out an investigation and then the evidence and report will be lodged with the Casework Manager who will determine whether to convene a Disciplinary Panel. - 26.
-Where the matter requires investigation, the Casework Manager will appoint an investigating officer which may be the Casework Manager themselves, or a member of the professional services staff or academic staff.
+25. Where an allegation of misconduct or serious misconduct is alleged it must be reported as soon as practical to the Head of Student Casework.
+Where the investigation of the matter is assigned to the Head of Student Services or nominee (e.g. an incident of bullying, harassment, discrimination or victimisation or sexual misconduct), they will carry out an investigation and then the evidence and report will be lodged with the Head of Student Casework who will determine whether to convene a Disciplinary Panel.

+- 26. Where the matter requires investigation, the Head of Student Casework will appoint an investigating officer which may be the Head of Student Casework themselves, or a member of the professional services staff or academic staff.
 Where the allegation involves a member of staff, advice should be obtained from HR. - 27.
 In investigating the allegation, the investigating officer will gather such evidence as is necessary to evaluate whether, in their opinion, the alleged misconduct took place using such methods as are deemed necessary, to determine whether there is a prima facie case. - 28.
 The investigating officer will arrange for an Investigative Interview to take place with the student in order to discuss the issues raised, normally within 10 working days of notification of the allegation.
-The student will be informed in writing of the time and date of the Investigative Interview with at least 5 working days notice of the proposed interview date and will made aware of the allegations in advance of the meeting, including relevant evidence.

-- 29. The student will have the right to be accompanied to any meeting in this process by an officer from the Students' Union or a friend/supporter of their choice.
+The student will be informed in writing of the time and date of the Investigative Interview with at least 5 working days notice of the proposed interview date and will made aware of the allegations in advance of the meeting, including relevant evidence. - 29.
+The student will have the right to be accompanied to any meeting in this process by an officer from the Students' Union or a friend/supporter of their choice.
 The student will not normally be entitled to bring a legal representative.
-Requests to be accompanied by a legal representative must be submitted to the Casework Manager and shall be considered by the University Secretary. - 30.
-Should a student fail to engage with the investigation and/or attend an Investigative Interview without good cause, the Casework Manager or nominee may proceed to a Disciplinary Hearing and the failure to engage with the process may be considered at any future stage. - 31.
-Following the investigation, the Casework Manager or nominee may: - a. dismiss the allegation of misconduct, in which case the matter is closed and no record is retained of the complaint; - b. issue immediate behavioural correction; - c. issue a Behavioural Caution; or - d. refer the matter to a Disciplinary Panel. - 32.
-The student will be informed in writing of the outcome of the investigative stage normally within 10 working days of the Investigative Interview.
+Requests to be accompanied by a legal representative must be submitted to the Head of Student Casework and shall be considered by the University Secretary. - 30.
+Should a student fail to engage with the investigation and/or attend an Investigative Interview without good cause, the Head of Student Casework or nominee may proceed to a Disciplinary Hearing and the failure to engage with the process may be considered at any future stage. - 31.
+Following the investigation, the Head of Student Casework or nominee may: - a. dismiss the allegation of misconduct, in which case the matter is closed and no record is retained of the complaint; - b. issue immediate behavioural correction; - c. issue a Behavioural Caution; - d.
+Issue a written warning - e.
+Isuue a final written warning or - f. refer the matter to a Disciplinary Panel. - 32.
+The student will be informed in writing of the outcome of the investigative stage normally within 5 working days of the Investigative Interview.